winblues/web/src/docs/install.md

 /// warn
     open: True
-The installer on the Live ISO is in alpha and it is recommended to only use it to mess around with in a VM.
+The installer on the Live ISO is in alpha.
+Please only use it in a VM or a machine that you are okay with breaking.
 ///

 Download the [Live ISO](https://pub-969fbc86b5f24e4d81c6d022e8fd8dde.r2.dev/blue95-live-latest.iso) and boot into the Blue95 live environment.
 Click on the "Installer" icon on the desktop to launch the Blue95 Installer.